I may earn a commission on purchases made through links on this page.

 Generally, I recommend a backup drive that is at least twice as large as the drive of the computer you are backing up.
 Not the amount of storage you are using, but the entire capacity of the computer as you may fill it up in the future.
 To find out:

-When possible, I recommend using an SSD drive.
+I recommend SSD drives.
 They back up faster, restore faster, are smaller, and are more reliable because they have no moving parts.
 Probably tens of times less likely to fail and literally about 100 times faster.
-But sizes over 2 TB can be quite costly.
-Fortunately, most people can get just 1 or 2 TB.
+But sizes over 4 TB can be quite costly.
+Fortunately, most people need just 1 or 2 TB.

-What I like about this drive is that the body is made of plastic and rubber, so when you throw it in a bag with your computer it will not scratch.
+What I like about this drive is that the body is rubberized, so when you throw it in a bag with your computer it will not scratch.
 And Sandisk (now owned by WD) has more experience with SSD manufacturing than just about anyone else.

-The Sandisk Extreme Portable v2 drive comes with a USB-C cable for newer computers, as well as a USB-A adapter for older computers, so it will work with any Mac (or iPad with USB-C or even PC, though those systems don’t use Time Machine).
+The Sandisk Extreme Portable v2 drive is available in multiple colors (pick different colors for different household members to avoid mixing them up) and it comes with a USB-C cable for newer computers, as well as a USB-A adapter for older computers.
+It will work with any Mac (or iPad with USB-C, iPhone 15, or even a PC, though those systems don’t use Time Machine).

 Recommendations for larger drives

-For a desktop hard drive, I recommend the WD My Book.
+But I know that’s a little out of reach for a lot of people so I recommend the WD My Book.
 It is available in capacities ranging from 6 to 18 TB.
 There are capacities listed up to 36 TB, but beware of those “Duo” drives which put two drives in one box.
 Because there are two drives that act as one, it is twice as likely to fail.
 If one goes, the whole thing goes.
 But for those who have exceptional storage needs, it’s an option.
 The Duo drives alternatively can be configured so that they are redundant, but then you would get half of the advertised storage.

 Further Help